Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 ### Dev Tools

-Select development tools that align with your team's proficiency and the nature of your projects.
+Choose tools that align with your team's knowledge and the nature of your projects.

 #### Component Libraries